evaou/kotlin-algorithm/README.md

 - [Selection Sort](https://www.tutorialspoint.com/data_structures_algorithms/selection_sort_algorithm.htm):
 Select the smallest element and put it in the sorted list
 - [Heap Sort](https://www.geeksforgeeks.org/heap-sort/)
-Improved selection sort
-Generate heap tree and then switch root and last node to have max heap
+Improved selection sort, generate heap tree and then switch root and last node to have max heap
     - **Heap Tree** is complete binary tree, nodes need to have left and right node except leave nodes
-    - **Max Heap**: parent node value is larger than child node value, root has the latest value
+    - **Max Heap**: parent node value is larger than child node value, root has the largest value
 - [Counting Sort](https://www.geeksforgeeks.org/counting-sort/)
 Use an array with element range size to count element and accumulate count by range order
 - [Radix Sort](https://www.geeksforgeeks.org/radix-sort/)